 When pre-appointing patients, give them the option to pay for their treatment early.
-Not only does this upend your collections and accounts receivable model (paying before the treatment rather than 30/60/90 days later), it also helps eliminate no-shows.
+Not only does this upend your collections and accounts receivable model (paying before the treatment rather than 30, 60 or 90 days later), it also helps eliminate no-shows.

 If somebody has already paid, they will show up.
 There is no stronger commitment to an appointment than plunking down cash in advance.

-The first is to propose it during checkout.
-When scheduling a future appointment, simply ask the patient if they’d like to pay up front.
-You might be surprised by the amount of people who’d rather get that cost out of the way—one less thing to think about!
+Timing is key.
+You could propose it when scheduling a future appointment during checkout.
+Simply ask the patient if they’d like to pay up front.
+You might be surprised by the amount of people who’d rather get that cost out of the way—one less thing to think about.